rafiusks/vtasker/README.md

-# VTasker - A Modern Task Management System
+# vTasker - A Modern Task Management System

 ## Project Description
-VTasker is a powerful, modern task management system inspired by Jira.
+vTasker is a powerful, modern task management system inspired by Jira.
 It provides a streamlined interface for managing projects, tracking issues, and collaborating with team members.
-Built with performance and user experience in mind, VTasker offers both a rich web interface and a public API for integration with other tools.
+Built with performance and user experience in mind, vTasker offers both a rich web interface and a public API for integration with other tools.

 ### Target Audience
 - Software development teams